ritza-co/abbey/article.md

 - Click "Create policy".

 The administrator then replies to Bob's email, saying that he now has permissions to read the database.

+### Read the database with the user using the role

 Bob logs in to the AWS website, entering the company's account identifier, his name `bob`, and the password `P4ssword_`.
 He does the following: